biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

             :alt: *Per Sequence GC Content FASTQC module*

         .. danger::
-                If the GC content is not close to the normal distribution, this could indicate a contamination or a problem in the library preparation.
+                If the GC content is not close to the normal distribution, or more than one peak is found, this could indicate a contamination or a problem in the library preparation.
-                Also, depending on the organism the GC content could vary, so if possible it's good to know the GC content of the organism of interest previoy.
+                Also, depending on the organism the GC content could vary, so if possible it's good to know the GC content of the organism of interest previously and avoid compare it with the human modelled distribution.

     7. **Per Base N content**: If the sequencer is unable to determine the base in a position, it will be represented as an 'N'.
 This section shows the distribution of Ns in the reads.